-A team from our Centre for Heart Research is investigating the use of stem cells to grow new heart muscle to repair damage caused by heart attack.
+Researchers in WIMR's Centre for Heart Research is investigating the use of stem cells to grow new heart muscle to repair damage caused by heart attack.
 Dead heart muscle cannot be replace with new working heart muscle to any meaningful degree, so a heart transplant is the only ‘cure’ available to patients with end stage heart failure.
 The aim is to create an effective treatment for the epidemic of heart failure that is growing in Australia and around the world.

-Better treatments for ovarian cancer
+Personalised treatments for ovarian cancer

 Cornerning the melanomas that aren't caused by the sun

 Our Centre for Cancer Research has shown in a landmark genome sequencing study that melanomas of the hands, feet and internal body surfaces are a very different disease from ‘regular’ melanomas of the skin.
 These cancers occur all around the world and are hard to treat, so this is a big step towards improving their prevention as well as outcomes for patients.